 Many of us hold on to certain memories from our childhood school days for the rest of our lives — our own parents and grandparents likely have their own stories to tell as well, when things were simpler and more innocent.
-Sometimes these memories are exceptionally good, but other times they are hurtful or even traumatic and they have the power to stay with us from childhood into adulthood.
-From all of the Asian American men and women I’ve spoken to over the years, we’ve all got our fair share of the latter.

 For Asian children growing up in Western countries, growing pains means far more than just puberty and school drama.
 It means racially motivated bullying and it means being forced to grow thicker skin in order to cope.
 Schools can be a breeding ground for racist narratives and teachers oftentimes determine whether these ideas are stopped in their tracks or exacerbated even further.
 Many times without knowing, or caring, these teachers play a huge role in a child’s development.

 I remember how much I adored my 4th grade art teacher — her kind smile, gentle voice and bubbly nature made me want to be just like her.
 Most children grow up admiring at least one teacher in their lives, this isn’t unusual, but maybe they even start to see them as role models and subconsciously mimic their traits and behaviors.
 Whether it’s preschool, high school or even university, we look to our teachers to be the authority figures and to guide our moral compasses, especially as young children.